 Marantz vs Onkyo Sound Quality

-At the end of the day, I think more people will be satisfied by going with a Marantz A/V receiver than an Onkyo.
+At the end of the day, many prefer a Marantz A/V receiver over Onkyo.

 Onkyo Sound Quality: Most Onkyo receivers have a higher wattage than Marantz receivers of a similar price range.
 Higher wattage means more power and a higher volume.